Goal: Enhance a digital platform to help give Pratham the tools it needs to expand.

 Ultimately, the HPE volunteers donated 580 hours of skilled labor, and the equivalent of $74,400 in pro bono services.
 One volunteer sums it up perfectly: “Working with the Pratham team helped me understand how much more we can do when we step out of our comfort zone”.
 HPE has helped Pratham establish a more efficient software development cycle and higher quality standards, which will enable them to scale their apps to reach an expected 6 million children in the near future.
 Congratulations, and a sincere thank you, to the volunteers and HPE employees who helped make this project a huge success!

-Julie Clugage is Co-Founder and Executive Director of Team4Tech, a non-profit dedicated to improving the quality of education in developing countries by connecting technology professionals, solutions and resources with impactful local projects.
+Julie Clugage is Co-Founder and Executive Director of Team4Tech, a nonprofit dedicated to improving the quality of education in communities worldwide that face limited access to resources by leveraging the unique, global impact of education-focused nonprofit organizations and highly-skilled corporate volunteers.
 She brings more than 20 years of experience in the world of education, technology and economic development.